MohamedhBadr/EXIO_env_intensity/README.md

-# The Change in the Carbon intensity of French Agricultural Products
+# Evolution of CO2e multipliers over time: the case of French agriculture
 ### Mohamed Badr & Molly Strimbeck Bazilchuk

 Comparison of the carbon intensity of French agricultural production (1996-2022) using EXIOBASE3

-Throughout this analysis the Pymrio python library is used to parse and read in EXIOBASE3 https://pymrio.readthedocs.io/en/latest/intro.html#
+Throughout this analysis the Pymrio python library is used to parse, read and analyse EXIOBASE3 https://pymrio.readthedocs.io/en/latest/intro.html#

-**Research question(s):** How much have the multipliers of French agricultural products decreased from 1996 with regards to GHG emissions.
+**Research question(s):**  How have the multipliers of French agricultural sectors changed since 1995 with regards to GHG emissions?
 More so, has this decrease resulted in the overall decrease in carbon emmisions from Agriculture, or has this decrease been offset by a growth in consumption?

 **Downloading the Data**